Possible Bearish Inside Day Candle Pattern Detected for Schwab (Charles) (NYSE:SCHW) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Schwab (Charles) (NYSE:SCHW)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Schwab (Charles) (NYSE:SCHW) based on the price action in the company's shares.
-Today's price range of $35.46 and $35.82 is within yesterday's high and low of the day.
+Yesterday's price range of $35.23 and $36.13 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Schwab (Charles) may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 The Charles Schwab Corporation provides a variety of financial services to individual investors, independent investment managers, retirement plans, and institutions.
 The Company provides its clients with securities brokerage, banking, and related financial services through offices in the United States, Puerto Rico, and the United Kingdom.